Intention | Integrity | Inspiration

 Tuition & Lodging

 Tuition for this program is $4815 for a bunk bed and $6360 for a standard shared room.
 These costs include accommodations, meals, and the training.
-Only six bunk spots are available, so we recommend booking early for that option.
+The training is currently full, and Esalen is keeping a wait list for all room types.
+We’ll reach out to folks on the wait list if a spot opens.

 The training offers 300 hours of Yoga Alliance approved hours.